-There are irons in the market that comes with auto-off feature.
+There are irons in the market that come with an auto-off feature.
 Most of them have one or two different options, but this product has as many as three.
 Despite being a model that is relatively cheap in the market, you get some of the extravagant features that are not present even in the costliest products in the market.
 For instance, the 3 way turn off function can shut off the iron if it is left on its base or is tipped over for 30 seconds.

 Moreover, if you leave it in an upright position, it will turn itself off in as much as 8 minutes.
 All these are safety measures implemented to assure the prevention of any mishap, such as electric shocks and fire outbursts.

 How many times do you come across the creases that are tough to get out?
 Then there are times when you have a crease in an area where you are unable to reach and iron appropriately.
 So, what can be done in those instances?
 Well, you must not worry about it if you have a Rowenta DW5080 in your hand.
 You can get help from the steam bursts which come out of the tip.
 The concentrated steam burst can help you in getting out hard wrinkles.

 Rowenta is one manufacturer that takes care of all the different aspects of an iron.
 From ironing clothes to assuring that it is easy for an individual to handle, everything is kept in mind while manufacturing a product.
 The Rowenta DW5080, like many other products from the company, has a self-cleaning feature.
 So, you don’t have to worry about getting rid of the sticky bottom of iron.
 When you engage it, the deposits of magnesium and calcium, which mostly come as a result of using hard water, are cleared out.
 If you are afraid of the scale build-up that may ruin an iron, you must not worry.
 The anti-calc system takes care of it on its own.